 Use logical expressions to define criteria for a virtual agent group.
 You can use a parameter defined for an agent in a function in the virtual group definition.
 As a function with a specific return value, a parameter can be compared with an integer constant or another function.
 The result of an elementary comparison can be used in a complex logical expression (&, |, ~).

 Stat Server currently supports virtual group functionality with three types of agent parameters:

-- A switch into which an agent is logged in
+- A switch to which an agent is logged in.

 You can simultaneously specify these types of parameters in an expression for a single virtual group.

 If you remove the virtual agent group expression from the group’s Properties dialog box, the group immediately becomes a regular agent group.
 Stat Server starts treating the group as a regular agent group and takes into account all Person configuration objects associated with this group in the Configuration Layer.